gvwilson/sdxjs/src/virtual-machine/index.md

 ## How can we store data? {#virtual-machine-data}

 It is tedious to write interesting programs when each value needs a unique name.
-We can do a lot more once we have collections like <span i="array!implementation of">arrays</span>, so let's add those to our assembler.
+We can do a lot more once we have collections like [% i "array!implementation of" %]arrays[% /i %], so let's add those to our assembler.
 We don't have to make any changes to the virtual machine, which doesn't care if we think of a bunch of numbers as individuals or elements of an array,